 Contrast that with Restated Articles of Incorporation, which a corporation files after an amendment or two is on file with the state.
 The difference in language is minor, but the main difference between the two is the time of filing.
 Amended Articles of Incorporation will always precede the filing of Restated Articles of Incorporation.

-Although they aren’t required, there are Restated Articles of Incorporation advantages that you might want to consider.
+Although they aren’t required, there are Restated Articles of Incorporation advantages that business owners might want to consider.
 The document restates the company’s entire Articles of Incorporation, including any amendments, into one document for future reference.
 This helps corporations keep track of their amendments by combining them seamlessly with the original Articles of Incorporation.
 Now, the company has one cohesive formation document.

 Over the years, a business may have several changes, including changes to the following: